kenquix/ps-insar_snap-stamps_visualizer/README.md

     conda activate snap-stamps-viz
     conda install --file requirements.txt

- After installing the required libraries, you can run the app in the terminal
+ After installing the required libraries, you can run the app in the terminal.

     streamlit run app.py